-As a newly affiliated staff member you will be contacted by your Faculty asking you to report your non-affiliated research outputs from 2011 onwards.
-Non-affiliated research publications are publications that you have authored whilst employed at a previous institution.
+As a newly affiliated staff member you will need to report in Orion your non-affiliated research outputs from 2014 onwards, and any publications published while you are at ACU.
+Non-affiliated research publications are publications that you have authored while employed at a previous institution.

 Our library is home to a wealth of resources, including a bank of previous theses to help guide you.Search library